chrisgrieser/shimmering-obsidian/README.md

 - Press `return` to open the plugin in Obsidian's Community Plugin Browser.
 (Will open the GitHub Repository for themes instead, as there is not a way to trigger the Obsidians theme browser yet.)
 	- Use `cmd + return` to open the plugin's GitHub repository instead.
 	- Press `opt + return` to copy the GitHub repository URL to your clipboard.
+	- `ctrl + return` will open plugin configuration when the selected plugin is installed.
 	- _For developers:_ Use `fn + return` to clone the GitHub Repository into the folder specified in the workflow configuration (`download_folder_path`).
 When a theme is selected, only the `.css` file will be downloaded instead.
 - Use `shift` or `cmd + Y` to open a Quick Look Preview of the theme.
 Press `shift` or `cmd + Y` again to close the preview.
 - Only plugins and themes officially included in the community plugins/themes are displayed — plugins/themes solely available via GitHub or still in review will not be shown.